DeveloperJosh/SynDB/README.md

 ## Description

-SynDB is a database that is jsonbased, It is lightweight and fast, And it is easy to use.
+SynDB is a database that is json based, It is lightweight and fast, And it is easy to use.

 ## Getting Started